What changed

 - Attention Windows: Narrative Cognitive Load in Beatles vs Pink Floyd — the founding piece of this thread.
 A novel framework for measuring semantic persistence in lyrics, an unexpected result, and a theoretical account of why transformer embeddings systematically fail at abstract thematic analysis.

-The best formats are RSS and the newsletter.
-I write when I have something worth saying — not on a fixed schedule.
+If you want updates when something genuinely new is ready, the best formats are RSS and the newsletter.
+I write when I have something worth saying, not to satisfy a content calendar.